-[This story is a follow-up to our November 2020 Thanksgiving issue front page photo inset]
+[This story is a continuation from our November 2020 Thanksgiving issue front page photo inset]

 Along with Irene W.’s ninety-seven years comes much life experience, of course; and it was in hearing her story that I experienced a life lesson myself while struggling to regain a little balance after the tumultuous election of 2020.